MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/deepdive-create-models.md

 This lesson is part of the [RevoScaleR tutorial](deepdive-data-science-deep-dive-using-the-revoscaler-packages.md) on how to use [RevoScaleR functions](https://docs.microsoft.com/machine-learning-server/r-reference/revoscaler/revoscaler) with SQL Server.

-Now that you have enriched the training data, it's time to analyze the data using linear regression.
+Now that you have enriched the training data, it's time to analyze the data using regression modeling.
 Linear models are an important tool in the world of predictive analytics, and the **RevoScaleR** package includes regression algorithms that can subdivide the workload and run it in parallel.

 > [!div class="checklist"]
 > * Create a linear regression model